WoojaeJang/WoojaeJang/README.md

 Hi there!
 I'm Woojae and I'm a <b>Data Engineer</b> from Korea.

 I can develop machine learning and deep learning projects like 'restoring black and white photos to colors'.
-And I can do data engineering tasks such as crawling, processing, and storing data.
+And I can do 'data engineering tasks' such as crawling, processing, and storing data.

 I really love to travel aboard.
 The best trip I've ever been to was <b>Camino de Santiago</b>. ⛰💖